Text Style Transfer: A Review and Experimental Evaluation: A Taxonomy of Text Style Transfer Methods

-In order to perform TST in \textit{non-parallel data} setting, existing studies have proposed to disentangle the style and content in text, a strategy commonly used in NST \cite{gatys2015neural}.
-On the whole, there are three types of strategies adopted by existing TST studies:
+In order to perform TST in the \textit{non-parallel supervised} setting, existing studies have proposed to disentangle the style and content in text, which is a strategy commonly used in NST \cite{gatys2015neural}.